UffaModey/image-sharing-api/README.md

 - User model: Every user must have a unique email address if they provide one.
   - Add a `UniqueConstraint` constraint in the model's Meta class to ensure that each User object cannot have duplicate email fields.
 - Follow API - Put condition in the `perform_create` method for this api view to ensure that the authenticated user is unable to follow themselves.
+- Follow suggestions - Do not include the authenticated user as a follow suggestion

 ## Authentication
 using Simple JWT for DRF.
 Increase the token life span.